networknext/next/README.md

 First, copy the entire **NetworkNext** folder into your **Plugins** directory.

-Second, add the following to the bottom of **Config/DefaultEngine.ini**
+Second, add the following to *Config/DefaultEngine.ini*

     [/Script/Engine.Engine]
     !NetDriverDefinitions=ClearArray